-Malaysia to summon Myanmar envoy on Rohingya crackdown as protests mount
+Malaysia to summon Myanmar envoy on Rohingya as protests mount

 Persecution and poverty led thousands of Rohingya to flee Myanmar following the violence between Buddhists and Muslims there four years ago.
 Many of them were smuggled or trafficked to Thailand, Malaysia and beyond.

-(Reporting by Joseph Sipalan in KUALA LUMPUR, Johan Purnama in JAKARTA and Cod Satrusayang in BANGKOK; Writing by Praveen Menon; Editing by Clarence Fernandez)
+Additional reporting by Johan Purnama in Jakarta and Cod Satrusayang in Bangkok; Writing by Praveen Menon; Editing by Tom Heneghan